cisco/mindmeld/docs/source/blueprints/food_ordering.rst

 .. todo::

-   Read the :doc:`user guide <../userguide/training_data>` for best practices around training data generation and annotation for conversational apps.
-Following those principles, create additional labeled data for all the intents in this blueprint and use them as held-out test data for evaluating your app.
-Measuring performance on a held-out test set is often more indicative of real-world app performance than cross validation accuracy.
-Read more about :doc:`machine learning model evaluatation <../userguide/nlp>` in the user guide.
+   - Read the :doc:`user guide <../userguide/training_data>` for best practices around training data generation and annotation for conversational apps.
+Following those principles, create additional labeled data for all the intents in this blueprint and use them as held-out validation data for evaluating your app.
+You can read more about :doc:`NLP model evaluatation and error analysis <../userguide/nlp>` in the user guide.

-   To train NLP models for your own food ordering app, you can start by reusing the blueprint data for generic intents like ``greet``, ``exit`` and ``help``.
+   - To train NLP models for your own food ordering app, you can start by reusing the blueprint data for generic intents like ``greet``, ``exit`` and ``help``.
 However, for core intents like ``build_order``, it's recommended that you collect new training data that is tailored towards the entities (restaurants, dishes, etc.) that your app needs to support.
 Follow the same approach to gather new training data for the ``build_order`` intent or any additional intents and entities needed for your app.

 7. Training the NLP Classifiers